 Disclaimer: This article is for general informational purposes only and is not an endorsement for this activity.
 Off-road driving is not usually included in your car insurance and you will normally be liable for any damage that occurs on unpaved roads.
 Some areas mentioned here are remote and isolated.
-Always read the operating manual for 4x4 vehicles as they handle differently than standard cars such as sedans.
+Always read the operating manual for 4x4 vehicles as they handle different from standard cars such as sedans.

 Miles of outback roads lead through the wetlands, hills, and coastal regions, many of which lead to points of natural beauty.

 As to be expected, road conditions vary greatly.
 There are no “technical” or serious off-road courses, but plenty of unpaved roads through beautiful Caribbean wilderness.
 In many cases, roads are rolled and graded limestone, and are generally decent.
 In other areas, vegetation has reclaimed much of the track or erosion has formed deep ruts and loosened rocks.